What should I know about Disability Support Services?

 Instructors are welcome to complete the Instructor Portion of the Exam Request on behalf of their student and attach the exam without waiting for the student to initiate their exam request.
 See Exam Request – Instructor portion on the Instructor Center page.

-Extended Time – Typically double class time allotment.
-Unlimited time is not recommended nor provided by Disability Support.
+Extended Time – Typically double class time or 1.5 times class time allotment, see your student’s Accommodation Letter.
+Unlimited time is not recommended nor provided in the Accommodated Testing Center.

-Use of a Scribe – Disability Support staff are available to scribe exams for students if it deemed reasonable.
-Staff are not permitted to assist the student in any way and are only to act as their hands.
-Staff are not allowed to assist in spelling, grammar, punctuation or style.
+Use of a Scribe – Disability Support staff are available to scribe exams for students when included in the Accommodation Letter.
+Staff are not permitted to assist the student in any way and are only to record answers as given.
+Staff are not allowed to assist or correct spelling, grammar, punctuation or style.

 Assistive Technology – Some students may require the use of assistive technology when taking exams.
 The specific technology may or may not be outlined on the student’s accommodation letter.

-Distraction Reduced Testing –The DSS Testing Center is a reduced distraction environment.
+Distraction Reduced Testing –The Accommodated Testing Center is a reduced distraction environment.
+It is not an absolutely silent or distraction-free space.

-Chunking – The exam will be broken up over multiple sessions to be taken on the same day, with a total time up to double the class allotment.
+Chunking – The exam will be broken up over multiple sessions to be taken on the same day, with a total time up to the appropriate extended time accommodation.
 Student may not leave, then return and access previously viewed pages of the exam.

 Music – Some students may be allowed to listen to pre-approved music on an appropriate listening device.